04.22. 2024

 Sign-On Bonus

-With such a competitive job market right now, a sign-on bonus can be attractive to potential candidates, especially those currently unemployed.
+If you are hiring in a highly competitive job market, a sign-on bonus can be attractive to potential candidates, especially those currently unemployed.
 It also offers the employer a one-time cost solution rather than a longtime commitment.
 However, providing a sign-on bonus depends on the type of role you are trying to fill.
 Again, most job seekers are looking for long-term benefits and a company that wants to show its sincerity by investing in them.